-A space-groupie since Gemini days in the mid 1960's, my first formal introduction to planetary sciences was as a NASA Planetary Geology summer intern in 1979 at JPL during the Voyager 2 Jupiter encounter.
-Working for Voyager during one of its encounters was an unforgettable experience.
-(Since 1992 I have also been an intern advisor for LPI's summer intern program.)
-In 1988 I completed my Ph.D. at Washington University in St. Louis under Dr. William B. McKinnon.
-Since arriving at the LPI in 1991 I have been using Voyager, Galileo, and Cassini stereo and monoscopic images to map the topography and geology of the icy outer planet satellites (and dabbled a bit on Mars and the Moon).
+Dr. Paul Schenk describes himself as a space-groupie since the Gemini days in the mid-1960s.
+His first formal introduction to planetary sciences was as a NASA Planetary Geology summer intern in 1979 at the Jet Propulsion Laboratory during the Voyager 2 Jupiter encounter.
+Working for Voyager during one of its encounters was an unforgettable experience for him.
+(Since 1992, he has also been an intern advisor for LPI's summer intern program.)
+In 1988, he completed his Ph.D. at Washington University in St. Louis under Dr. William B. McKinnon.
+Since arriving at the LPI in 1991, he has used Voyager, Galileo, and Cassini stereo and monoscopic images to map the topography and geology of the icy outer planet satellites (and somewhat on Mars and the Moon).

-I have also been a stereo image afficionado for many years, and in 1997 completed an educational/fun CD-ROM entitled 3-D Tour of the Solar System showing the planets in 3-D. Other interests include 20th Century history, the Titanic, volleyball, stained glass, scuba, and deep sea diving.
+Dr. Schenk has also been a stereo image aficionado for many years, and in 1997 completed an educational and engaging CD-ROM entitled 3-D Tour of the Solar System showing the planets in 3-D. His outside interests include 20th-century history, the Titanic, volleyball, stained glass, scuba, and historical brass helmet deep-sea diving.

 In 2012, Dr. Schenk's Atlas of the Galilean Satellites (copyright 2010) was published, and he was co-editor of Enceladus and the Icy Moons of Saturn published by The University of Arizona Press in 2018.
 He is also a panel member of the Decadal Survey on Planetary Science and Astrobiology for 2023–2032.